Kuju (company): History

-Ian Baverstock and Jonathan Newth opened Simis in 1989 and produced a number of flight simulator programs like MiG-29 Fulcrum (1990 video game).
+Ian Baverstock and Jonathan Newth opened Simis in 1989 and produced a number of flight simulator programs like MiG-29 Fulcrum.
 In 1995, the company was purchased by Eidos and operated as an in-house development studio.
 In 1998, Baverstock and Newth led a management buyout of the studio from Eidos Interactive, forming Kuju Ltd.

 The name "Kuju" originates from the initials of the founders’ first names: Ian Baverstock and Jonathan Newth.
 Jonathan was leafing through a Japanese dictionary when he found the numbers nine and ten – "ku" and "ju" – corresponding to the positions of "I" and "J" in the English alphabet.
 The combined result was Kuju.
 Their first game was Tank Racer, a 3D action racer for PC, PlayStation and mobile.

 By 2001, Kuju was employing a team of 80 developers, in three separate offices around the UK in London, Surrey and Brighton.
 Their most notable project at the time was Microsoft Train Simulator.
 In 2002, Kuju floated on the Alternative Investments Market (AIM) of the London Stock Exchange.
 Shortly thereafter the company signed its first game with THQ based on the Games Workshop franchise, Warhammer 40,000: Fire Warrior.
 In the following years between 2002 and 2007, Kuju developed titles including SingStar games and the Battalion Wars franchise.
+Kuju was one of the companies considered to develop the game engine for BBC's game show FightBox.

 In 2007, Kuju Ltd. was acquired by a German media investment firm, Catalis SE.
 Soon after, Kuju Brighton was rebranded to Zoë Mode, and in 2008, Kuju London rebranded to Headstrong Games.
 In 2010, Headstrong Games completed development of Art Academy for the Nintendo DS console.
 In June 2012, Dominic Wheatley, co-founder of Domark, was appointed as CEO; while Gary Bracey, former vice-president of development at Ocean Software, was appointed as commercial director.

 Studios

-Kuju at one point had two UK studios: Headstrong Games in London and Zoë Mode in Brighton.
-Both have since been amalgamated back into Kuju.
+Headstrong Games

+The studio was formed in 2000 as Kuju London.
+In 2008, it was rebranded as Headstrong Games.

 Headstrong Games has developed versions of The House of the Dead: Overkill, The Lord of the Rings: Aragorn's Quest and Top Gun: Hard Lock.
-Original intellectual property include Art Academy and Battalion Wars, both now owned by Nintendo.
+Original intellectual properties include Art Academy, which was developed for and owned by Nintendo.
+They also developed the Battalion Wars series, instalments in Nintendo's Wars series.

+Doublesix

+The studio was formed from the team that made Geometry Wars: Galaxies.
+They also made the zombie themed shooter, Burn Zombie Burn!.
+The company has received awards and nominations since its inception; notably that of the develop "Best New UK Studio 2008" and a nomination for best hand-held game (Geometry Wars: Galaxies) at the 2009 BAFTAs.
+They also worked on a successor to Burn Zombie Burn!, entitled All Zombies Must Die!.
+The studio side of Doublesix was closed in 2012 after handing development of Strike Suit Zero to Born Ready Games.